-products, for example, consultation with Infection Prevention and Control team and/ or Decontamination Lead is critical in development of reusable products required to be cleaned, disinfected/ sterilized.

 - 5.27.
-All incoming goods should be subjected to acceptance checks to ensure they meet the specifications. - 5.28.
+The specification of newly purchase devices/ equipment should be developed in consultation with the user, and other key relevant personnel.
+This depend on the products, for example, consultation with Infection Prevention and Control team and/ or Decontamination Lead is critical before acquiring reusable products required to be cleaned, disinfected/ sterilized. - 5.28.
+All incoming goods should be subjected to acceptance checks to ensure they meet the specifications. - 5.29.
 Upon receipt, the devices should be inspected to verify: - the devices received are matched with the do - the packaging integrity and labelling are satisfactory - Incoming Goods Inspection Record is completed

 Then mark or label the device as satisfactory before store or distribution.

-5.29.
+Consideration should be given to any periodic cleaning requirements of the storage location or of the equipment being stored in line with policy and guidance.

+5.30.
 For a large equipment, means should be provided to ensure the equipment delivered and installed on site is fit for purpose.
 Pre-installation checks should be undertaken to establish that the area in which the equipment is installed, and the quality/ quantity of all services are to the required standard.
 Installation and commissioning tests should be carried out to confirm the equipment is safe for use and perform as intended.
 Acceptance of the installation should be based on the test data generated after any required changes have been made at the installation site.